airdaydev/airday/packages/list/readme.md

 ```

 ## Roadmap
+- Get autoscroller touch version working with other lists
 - Which list is in focus? / keyboard controller
 - Escape to deselect
 - Automatically deselect on blur